Security Recommendations

 Secure Environment

 - Administrators must manage all configurations and installations.
-Access restrictions should prevent endusers to install or modify IDPV application settings.
+Access restrictions should prevent end users from installing or modifying IDPV application settings.

 - Avoid user accounts with administrative privileges.

-- Install an anti-virus software on every computer and schedule periodic scans.
+- Install anti-virus software on every computer and schedule periodic scans.

 - Set up a network firewall and relevant network security utilities.

-- Regularly update IDPV Client and IDPV Server.
-As latest build contains fixes against newly identified vulnerabilities.
+- Regularly update IDPV Client and IDPV Server as the latest build contains fixes against newly identified vulnerabilities.

-- On the end-user computer, it is essential to apply security restrictions to protect against malicious application such as fake credential provider, key logger or trojans.
+- Apply security restrictions on the end-user computer to protect it against malicious applications such as fake credential providers, key loggers, and trojans.

 Secure Installation